ConnorBaker/ProgrammingInHaskell2ndEd/blog-generator/posts/2019-12-21-Chapter-4-Notes.md

 ## 4.6 Operator Sections

-Functions written between two arguments are called operators (formally known as an infix operator).
+Functions written between two arguments are called operators (formally, an infix operator).
 Any function with two arguments can be converted into an operator by putting the function in-between back-ticks.
 The opposite is also possible: putting parenthesis around an operator turns it into a prefix operator.

 > In general, if `#` is an operator, then expressions of the form `(#)`, `(x #)`, and `(# y)` for arguments `x` and `y` are called sections, whose meaning as functions can be formalised \[sic\] using lambda expressions as follows:
 >